-Emma, who grew up in Dunedin in the far south of New Zealand and has lived in Cornwall for fifteen years, has a lifelong love of short stories.
+Emma grew up in Dunedin in the far south of New Zealand and has lived in Cornwall for almost twenty years.
 Her publications are a novella, Travelling in the Dark (Fairlight Books, 2018), a short story pamphlet Over the Dam (Red Squirrel Press, 2015) and a short story collection, The Lost of Syros (Cultured Llama Press, 2015).

 She is co-editor of Cornish Short Stories: A Collection of Contemporary Cornish Writing (The History Press, 2018), a bold and striking new anthology which showcases Cornwall’s finest contemporary writers.
 Her short stories have won three awards, including the Society of Authors’ Tom-Gallon Trust Award, and have been published in literary journals in England, New Zealand and Australia.

 She works as a ghostwriter, teaches creative writing and has read her work at many events including Port Eliot and Penzance Literary Festivals.
 Emma is currently writing a second short story collection, Three Roads, and a new novel, The Crossing.

 Subscribe to our newsletter and keep up to date with all the latest news, opportunities, events and features.